How to Avoid the $50K Automation Trap at $40K–$80K: Why Systematizing First Saves 6 Months

 Rep 15: Student wanted to pause and resume later

 These edge cases need documented handling.
-Can’t automate until you know how to handle them.
+You can’t automate until you know how to handle them.

 Reps 16–20: Standardization validation